powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/index.md

 This default value is `PROPORTIONAL_TO_GENERATION_P_MAX`.

+**countriesToBalance**
+The `countriesToBalance` property is an optional property that defines the list of [ISO-3166](https://en.wikipedia.org/wiki/ISO_3166-1) country which participating elements are used for slack distribution.
+If the slack is distributed but this parameter is not set, the slack distribution is performed over all countries involved in the network.

 **readSlackBus**
 The `readSlackBus` is an optional property that defines if the slack bus has to be selected in the network through the [slack terminal extension](../../grid/model/extensions.md#slack-terminal).
 The default value is `false`.